julianschroeter/julianschroeter/README.md

-- 👋 Hi, I’m Julian
-- I am a researcher in German Literature and Digital Humanities, currently working on the history of German novellas.
+👋 Hi, I’m Julian, and  I am a researcher in German Literature and Digital Humanities, currently working on the history of German novellas.